broodminder/userguide/en/docs/33b_sensors_W3_assembly.md

 Now you can remove the battery tab and replace the lid on the electronics box and enjoy your new BroodMinder beehive scale.

 ![image-20230501141510326](./33_sensors_w3_assembly.assets/image-20230501141510326.png)

+!!! tip
+    If you acquired a W3 uncalibrated-unassembled model you still need to calibrate your scale.
+Jump to the [Scale calibration](http://doc.mybroodminder.com/en/33c_sensors_W3_calibration/) section

 ## Appendix: Update fixed feet W3 scales to swivel feet